TXOG/t3dium/README.md

 - 👋 Hey, I'm Faraz
 - 🌱 Currently learning C#, python, a bit of web dev, linux & networking.
 - 👀 I use arch btw
-- 📫 How to reach me - I'll add an email alias soon
+- 📫 How to reach me - faraz@duck.com